cooper/wikifier/doc/parsing.md

 ## Parsing stages

-The parsing process is divided into several stages in the following order.
+The parsing process is divided into stages in the following order.

-1. __Comment removal__: comments are removed before anything else.
-There is currently no way to escape the comment syntax.

-2. __Line parsing__ (preparsing): data is parsed line by line.
-This is the stage in which variable declarations are parsed.
-For this reason, variable declarations must exist only one-per-line and occupy the entire line.
-This stage terminates upon the end of the file.

-3. __Master parser__: data is parsed character-by-character to separate it into several blocks.
+1. __Master parser__: Data is parsed character-by-character to separate it into several blocks.
+Additionally, variable definitions are handled, and comments are removed.
+Anything within a block (besides comments and other blocks) is untouched by the master parser.

-4. __Block parsers__: each block type implements its own parser which parses the data within the block.
-Container blocks, such as sections, may also make use of the master parser one or more additional times.
+2. __Block parsers__: Each block type implements its own parser which parses the data within the block.
+Block types can be hereditary, in which case they may rely on another block type for parsing.
+[Map](blocks.md#map) and [List](blocks.md#list) are the most common parent block types.

-5. __Formatting parser__: many block parsers make use of a formatting parser afterwards, the one which converts text formatting such as [b] and [i] to bold and italic text, etc.
+3. __Formatting parser__: Many block parsers make use of a formatting parser afterwards, the one which converts text formatting such as [b] and [i] to bold and italic text, etc. Variables are also formatted.